Henry-Social/henry-quickstart-demo/README.md

 This demo showcases:

-- 🔍 **Product Search** - Search for products from supported merchants
+- Product Search – Search for products from supported merchants
-- 📋 **Product Details** - Get detailed information including variants and pricing
+- Product Details – Get detailed information including variants and pricing
-- 🛒 **Add to Cart** - Add products with selected variants to cart
+- Add to Cart – Add products with selected variants to cart
-- 💳 **Checkout** - Create checkout session and redirect to Henry's hosted checkout
+- Checkout – Create checkout session and redirect to Henry's hosted checkout

 ## Setup